Toyota Corolla (E120): Japan

 For the Japanese market, trim levels for the Corolla Sedan were X Assista Package (Base), X, G and Luxel.

-In 2003, 1.5-litre 4WD sedans were made available in the Japanese market.
+The Corolla has several different engines include: The base models were powered by a 1300 2NZ-FE engine, the mid-models were powered by 1500 1NZ-FE engine, and top variant were powered by 1800 1ZZ-FE and engine.
+The 2ZZ-FE only available in wagon and RunX.
+All diesel models sedan are powered by a 2200 cc 3C-E engine.

+The station wagon model is called the Corolla Fielder, trim levels for the Corolla Fielder were X, X G Edition, and Z Aero Tourer.
+Booth sedan and wagon were released on 28 August 2000, it was available in Front-wheel drive and All-wheel drive.
+The Welcab is optional for both sedan and wagon models.

-The station wagon model is called the Corolla Fielder in Japan and the five-door hatchback is called the Corolla RunX, launched in 2001.
+In Japan and the five-door hatchback is called the Corolla RunX, launched in December 2001.
 The Toyota Allex is a five-door hatchback that replaced the Sprinter sedan, a badge engineered version of the Corolla RunX.
 The Allex was exclusive to Toyota Netz Store locations, while the Corolla RunX was exclusive to Toyota Corolla Store locations.

-Japanese Corolla RunX trim levels are: RunX X (1500 cc 1NZ-FE engine), RunX S (1800 cc 1ZZ-FE engine) and RunX Z as well as RunX Z Aero (1800 cc 2ZZ-GE engine).

 The first two of three Japanese Allex trim levels were not differentiated with a visual badge, but offered similar packages to the RunX with the base model featuring the 1500 cc 1NZ-FE engine, the middle range featuring the 1800 cc 1ZZ-FE engine and the Allex RS180 featuring the 1800 cc 2ZZ-GE engine.

-Allex models offered a different colour range and had minor styling differences to the RunX, such examples include the plastic trim above the license plate area being chrome as opposed to body colour like on the RunX.
+The Allex models offered a different colour range and had minor styling differences to the RunX, such examples include the plastic trim above the license plate area being chrome as opposed to body colour like on the RunX.
 Interior cloth patterns also differed from the RunX.

 The Corolla Spacio (Verso in Europe) moved on to the new platform, with later models adding a third row of fold-down seating in the back.
 The Corolla sedan sold in Japan also differed slightly as compared to the other markets with a slightly different headlamp and tail lamp design.

+On 27 April 2004, all Japanese market Corollas received a facelift.
+The sedan features a redesigned headlights and tailights.